Christian Walton: Ipswich Town

-He continued to feature as Ipswich’s first choice keeper following the arrival of new manager Kieran McKenna.
+He continued to feature as Ipswich's first choice keeper following the arrival of new manager Kieran McKenna.
 He made 38 appearances during his first season at Ipswich, keeping 15 clean sheets, including setting a new club record for the length of time without the team conceding a goal, surpassing the previous record of 547 minutes.

 Walton took the number 1 shirt for the 2022–23 season.
+On 3 June 2024, Ipswich announced that they had triggered the one-year extension in Walton's contract.
+On 17 August, following a calf injury to first choice goalkeeper Arijanet Muric, Walton started Ipswich's first Premier League game of the 2024–25 season, a 0–2 loss to Liverpool.
+On 30 December, Walton made his second Premier League appearance for Ipswich in a 2–0 home victory over Chelsea.

 International career

 Walton was called up to the England under-19 team for a friendly against Turkey on 5 March 2014.
 He entered the match as a 76th-minute substitute for Mitchell Beeney, the match finishing a 3–0 win.
 Walton received his first call-up to the England under-20 team for a friendly against Romania, in which he won his first cap.
 He was first called up to the England under-21 team on 25 August 2015 for their matches against the United States under-23 team and Norway under-21 team.
 However, he was forced to withdraw from the squad six days later after sustaining a groin injury playing for Bury in a 1–1 draw with Oldham Athletic.

 Walton received his next under-21 call-up on 3 October 2016 for two 2017 UEFA European Under-21 Championship qualification matches against Kazakhstan and Bosnia and Herzegovina.
 He won his first cap and kept a clean sheet in England's 5–0 win over Bosnia and Herzegovina on 11 October.